 • Partly served by full-fibre networks installed by Gigaclear or Openreach

-• Those in other parts of Sampford Arundel or Wellington Without can register interest with Openreach
+• Those in other parts of Sampford Arundel or Wellington Without should register interest with Openreach

 Wiveliscombe